GeoffCox/sterling-svelte/src/routes/components/switch/+page.md

 - Choose between a horizontal or vertical switch
 - Identify the switch positions with the offText or onText
-- Customize labels by filling the off-label and on-label slot
+- Customize labels by filling the offLabel and on-label slot

 ## Props